Titus Oates: Aftermath

-Oates spent the next three years in prison.
+Oates spent the next three years in the King's Bench Prison.
 In 1689, upon the accession of the Protestant William of Orange and Mary, he was pardoned and granted a pension of £260 a year, but his reputation did not recover.
 The pension was later suspended, but in 1698 was restored and increased to £300 a year.
 Oates died on 12 or 13 July 1705, by then an obscure and largely forgotten figure.

 In popular culture

 Francis Barlow made a comic strip about the Popish Plot and Oates in c.
 1682 named A True Narrative of the Horrid Hellish Popish Plot, which is generally considered the earliest example of a signed balloon comic strip.

 Oates was played by Nicholas Smith in the 1969 BBC TV serial The First Churchills.
 In Charles II: The Power and The Passion (2003), Eddie Marsan played Oates.